TheMicDiet/chihiros-led-control/info.md

 1. Click install.
 2. In the HA UI go to "Configuration" -> "Integrations"
-3. Your SHC should be auto discovered, if not click "+" and search for "Bosch SHC".
+3. Your Chihiros LED should be auto discovered, if not click "+" and search for "Chihiros".

 {% endif %}